yukyeongleee/Wav2Lip-HQ/README.md

 <!-- TDL -->
 ## TDL

-- [x] Add dataset preprocessing code
+- [x] Add dataset preprocessing scripts
-- [ ] Add sync-correction code
+- [x] Add sync-correction scripts

-See the [open issues](https://github.com/Innerverz-AI/CodeTemplate/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/yukyeongleee/Wav2Lip-HQ/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>